What are the eligibility requirements to study abroad?

 What kinds of courses can I take when studying abroad?
+Will I receive credit?

 You can take courses towards your major, minor, immersion, or general education credits while abroad.
 Planning early and saving a few free electives or liberal arts courses for studying abroad will provide you with more flexibility.
 If you would like to take courses in your major, a good place to start is with your college specific info sheet that will assist you with researching studying abroad programs that fit within a particular field of study.
 These info sheets highlight the benefits of studying abroad for a particular career path and identifies overseas programs that provide course offerings that align with specific majors.
 College info sheets can be found here.
 Always discuss with your academic advisor if and how the courses you choose to take abroad will count towards your degree.

 What types of programs are offered?
+How do I decide which is the best fit for me?

 There are five types of programs offered by RIT Global: Exchanges, Global Campus, Faculty-Led programs, International Research or Affiliate programs.
 For detailed descriptions of these programs please go to Types of Programs.
 Exchanges are RIT customized programs that are usually major specific.
 Global Campus programs take place at RIT’s international campuses located in Dubrovnik and Zagreb (Croatia), Dubai (United Arab Emirates), Pristina (Kosovo) and Beijing and Weihai (China).
 Faculty-led programs are completely designed and developed by an RIT faculty member, who leads a group of students on a program abroad.
 The location, duration and course offerings of the program depend on the interest and expertise of the faculty member.
 A student enrolling in an Exchange, Global Campus or Faculty-Led program will pay RIT tuition and earn RIT credits.
 International Research opportunities allow students to conduct research abroad at one of RIT's approved overseas partners with the guidance of an RIT faculty member.
 Affiliate programs are managed through RIT's partnerships with other universities and organizations to enhance the variety of locations and course offerings available to you.
 Students participating in an affiliate program will pay the tuition amount determined by the partner and will earn RIT credit.